NathanCheshire/PacMan/README.md

 Many nights of sleep were lost on this project but all in all I had fun doing it and learned a lot about game development and path finding algorithms.

 As a bonus, I implemented a maze generator which uses backtracking which is also an AI technique/topic.

+The Jar file is inside of the jar directory or you may clone the whole project and tweak the source code via an IDE.